 Housing insecurity wasn’t part of Alexis and Fernanda’s dream for themselves.
 They were young sweethearts: they met at church when they were just 18 and 19 and got married a few years later.
 Now, they are in their late twenties and have 4 kids.

-Recently, they lost Fernanda’s dad to a bad work accident, and Fernanda’s mother has been grieving since then.
+Recently, they lost Fernanda’s father, and Fernanda’s mother has been grieving since then.
 To care for her in her grief, Alexis and Fernanda welcomed her into their home.
 They never regret their hospitality even for a moment, but their mobile home just wasn’t built to house 7 people.

 Alexis and Fernanda are a young family looking to establish new memories and invest in their future.
 Purchasing a home will enable them to take ownership of their goals and achieve their dreams as a family.
 Fernanda asks rhetorically, “Were we going to continue throwing our money away, or invest in our future?”